Replace 2.4L GEMA engine Electronic Throttle Body

 You know the drill open the hood up.

-You’ll want to probably jack the vehicle up to get some extra room.
+We suggest that you will want to jack the vehicle up to get some extra room if you are doing this repair at home.

 In the current example the Jeep Patriot 2007 vintage the throttle body is located in the front region on the driver side of the vehicle.